-The Office of Admissions and Records shall make initial determination of domiciliary status based on the information provided by the student at time of application.
+The Ofﬁce of Admissions and Records shall make initial determination of domiciliary status based on the information provided by the student at time of application.

 Level II — Intermediate Review

-If the Office of Admissions and Records determines that a student is ineligible for in-state tuition, the student may appeal by completing the Domicile Determination Form.
-In the process of determining the student’s eligibility for in-state tuition, supporting documents need to be submitted in most instances.
-Examples of documents are the Virginia Resident or Non-Resident State Income Tax Return and a Virginia Driver’s license or Virginia DMV issued ID.
-All documents should be turned in to the Admissions Office within five (5) working days.
+If the Ofﬁce of Admissions and Records determines that a student is ineligible for in-state tuition, the student may appeal by completing the Domicile Determination Form.
+In the process of determining the student’s eligibility for in-state tuition, supporting documents need to be submitted.
+Examples of documents are the Virginia Resident or Non-Resident State Income Tax Return and a Virginia Driver’s license, Voter Registration card, or Virginia DMV issued ID.
+All documents should be turned in to the Admissions Ofﬁce within ﬁve (5) working days.
 Upon receipt, the documents will be reviewed by the Dean of Student Services.
-The student will be notified of the decision within five (5) working days.
+The student will be notiﬁed of the decision within ﬁve (5) working days.

 Level III — Final Administrative Review

-If the student is not satisfied with the disposition of the Admissions and Review Committee, the student may appeal his/her case in writing to the President of the College within five (5) working days.
-The Vice President of Academics and Student Development will make a final decision, in writing, within ten (10) working days of receipt of the letter of appeal.
+If the student is not satisﬁed with the disposition of the Dean of Student Services, the student may appeal his/her case in writing to the Vice President of Academics and Student Development within ﬁve (5) working days.
+The Vice President of Academics and Student Development will make a ﬁnal decision, in writing, within ten (10) working days of receipt of the letter of appeal.
 Any student wishing to attend classes while appealing a domicile ruling will be charged out-of-state tuition rates.
 Tuition charges will be adjusted upon successful appeal.